VIDEO and TRANSCRIPT: Evangelicals Shooting their Own Wounded Divorcees (Closed Captioned)

 The headline was, “Despite Stigma, More Divorced Evangelicals Are Going to Church.”
 As an Evangelical, I think that’s good news.

-A lot of divorce evangelicals, about 2 out of 3, have found a church they like and attend nearly weekly.
+A lot of divorced evangelicals, about 2 out of 3, have found a church they like and attend nearly weekly.
 So we can probably assume that 2 in 3 feel safe and accepted in their evangelical church.

 But can we measure what percentage of divorced evangelicals don’t attend evangelical churches?
 [Is it a high percentage?
 Yes!]
 What is the attendance gap?